tibuski/pyAirfocus/README.md

 - Access Airfocus workspaces and their data
 - Retrieve user information and activity data
 - Programmatically interact with your Airfocus projects
+- Manage workspace groups and hierarchies
+- Handle user permissions and roles

 ## Features